AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Visulization

 \section{Visulization}

-To further demonstrate the effectiveness of our model, we consider a scenario where a pedestrian suddenly emerges onto the road.
-We compare the baseline model, which predicts drive path and trajectory independently (Variant A in Table~\ref{tab:module_ablation}), with our approach.
-The baseline fails to react properly, resulting in a severe safety incident~\cref{fig:collision_pred_combined}(a), whereas our method promptly responds to the pedestrian and successfully avoids the accident~\cref{fig:collision_pred_combined}(b).
+To better illustrate the effectiveness of our design, we compare our model with the baseline that predicts driving path and trajectory independently (Variant A in Tab.~\ref{tab:module_ablation}) under different challenging interactive scenarios.
+As shown in \cref{fig:collision_show}, we consider a multi-vehicle intersection scenario where the ego vehicle intends to turn right while yielding to cross traffic.
+The baseline fails to react to the incoming vehicle (highlighted in purple), resulting in a conflict and eventual collision.
+In contrast, our method successfully anticipates the cross traffic, waits until it passes, and executes a safe maneuver.

+We further evaluate a more critical scenario where a pedestrian suddenly emerges onto the road.
+As shown in \cref{fig:collision_pred_combined}, the baseline again fails to respond appropriately, leading to a severe safety incident, whereas our method promptly reacts to the pedestrian and avoids the collision.
+These qualitative results consistently demonstrate the superior safety-aware decision-making capability of our approach under dynamic and unexpected interactions.
+More visualization results and video demonstrations are provided in the supplementary material.